DLCM: a versatile multi-level solver for heterogeneous multicellular systems: Introduction

 While platforms such as these provide a means to tackle some of the challenges to modeling multicellular systems (for examples, see \cite{fletcher2022sevenchallenges}), each have their own inherent trade-offs.
 For example, cellular Potts models offer flexibility in incorporating new mechanisms, but face ambiguities in behavior, time scale, and parameter interpretation \cite{anja2012cpm}.
 Center-based models, while based on physically interpretable cell-cell forces and interactions, are computationally expensive and often overly detailed compared to supporting biological data.
 Rule-based cellular automata models, finally, while efficient and facilitating insightful mathematical treatment, can suffer from poor physical interpretability and unwanted lattice-based artifacts \cite{osborne2017comparing}.

 Motivated by this, we have previously proposed an event-based framework dubbed discrete Laplacian cell mechanics \cite{engblom2018scalable}, which as the name suggests evolves cells relying on discrete Laplacian operators.
 We discuss here the further development and design of the \emph{DLCM solver}, a novel contribution to the URDME open software framework \cite[\url{www.urdme.org}]{URDMEpaper}.
+Concretely, we present herein a general version of the framework formalism from the previous more specific design and we develop a first fully working implementation together with some theoretical results covering computational properties.
 The solver is designed to balance flexibility, efficiency, and interpretability in a stochastic spatial event-driven modeling approach.
 Based on first principle reaction-transport physics, DLCM models heterogeneous cell populations in a continuous-time Markov chain (CTMC).
 Each cell inhabits a voxel in a computational grid -- which can be structured or unstructured -- and is governed by reaction and transport dynamics based on local rules and continuum micro environment quantities, such as oxygen, pressure, and chemical signals, each modeled as a Laplacian equilibrium.

 The balance between various trade-offs in the DLCM framework differs from known frameworks in various ways.
 Unlike off-lattice models like Vertex and Voronoi \cite{meineke2001voronoi}, DLCM does not keep track of a continuous representation of cell shape or position in fine detail, allowing for efficient simulations of models whenever the effects of such details are negligible.
 The cellular mechanics in the framework is based on continuous physics facilitating a physical interpretation as well as mean-field behavior analysis \cite{blom2024morphological}.
 This is in contrast to, e.g., cellular Potts models where certain non-local mechanisms severely complicate such analysis \cite{anja2012cpm}, or general cellular automata for which a well-defined continuous physics in the limit is not guaranteed under given update rules.
 In line also with other frameworks for multicellular systems, DLCM allows any time-continuous effects to be added in a consistent way, using individual cell data for heterogeneous populations, and continuous steady state quantities for the micro-environment.